Bone (comics)

 Bone is an American fantasy comic book limited series written and illustrated by Jeff Smith, originally serialized in 55 irregularly released issues from 1991 to 2004.
 The series is primarily self-published by Smith's company, Cartoon Books; it was also briefly published by Image Comics.
 The issues were collected into nine volumes, as well as a single omnibus volume.
 From 2005 to 2009, color editions of the original volumes were published by Scholastic's Graphix imprint.
 The series intertwines comedy and dark fantasy.

-Bone has received numerous awards, among them ten Eisner Awards and eleven Harvey Awards.
+Bone has received critical acclaim from critics and audiences and numerous awards, among them ten Eisner Awards and eleven Harvey Awards.

 Plot

-Bone follows the eponymous Bone cousins, who appear as white-skinned cartoon humanoids: everyman Fone Bone, wealthy and self-serving Phoncible P. "Phoney" Bone, and simpleminded Smiley Bone.
+Bone follows the eponymous Bone cousins, who appear as white-skinned bone shaped cartoon humanoids: everyman Fone Bone, wealthy and self-serving Phoncible P. "Phoney" Bone, and simpleminded Smiley Bone.
 When Phoney mounts an ill-fated campaign for mayor, he is forced out of their hometown of Boneville, with Smiley and a reluctant Fone Bone following him.
 After the cousins find themselves in a desert, Smiley finds a hand-drawn map that they use to navigate their way across the fantasy landscape.
-The cousins are separated by a swarm of locusts and individually end up in a mysterious valley, a journey made more difficult by the pursuing Rat Creatures.
-Eventually, they reunite at the Barrelhaven tavern, where they are taken in by a mysterious girl named Thorn and her grandmother, "Gran'ma Ben".
+The cousins are separated by a swarm of locusts and individually end up in a large valley, a journey made more difficult by the pursuing Rat Creatures.

+Eventually, they reunite at the Barrelhaven tavern, where they are taken in by a girl named Thorn and her grandmother, "Gran'ma Ben".
 Fone Bone instantly develops a crush on Thorn and repeatedly attempts to express his love through poetry.
-As they stay longer in the Valley, they learn that it is under threat from the Rat Creatures, led by Kingdok; and the Lord of the Locusts.
-The Bones are gradually drawn into the events around them, compelling them on a hero's journey to help free the Valley.
+As they stay longer in the Valley, they learn that it is under threat from the Rat Creatures, led by Kingdok, and the mysterious ”Hooded One" who serves an ancient evil known as the Lord of the Locusts.
+As Thorn learns that she and Gran'ma Ben are the only survivors of the Valley's royal family, the Bones are gradually drawn into the events around them, compelling them on a hero's journey to help free the Valley.